OpenMoonRay/openmoonray-docs/docs/moonray/lights/RectLight.md

   default: 1.0

-  directionality of light emission.
+  <p>directionality of light emission.
 1 is completely diffuse hemisphere.
-0 is parallel to normal of light.
+0 is parallel to normal of light.<\p>

   <h3>texture_filter</h3>